Shivamkanse2104/Infosys-milestone/README.md

  i think no need to change right??

 I think we need to change the dataset.
 Because the triples are not so meaningfull.
 Once check them and finalize whether we need to change the dataset or not.

+if we change the dataset.we need to change everything right??